 Aquifer Exams may be used to replace or enhance an existing comprehensive assessment or to remediate students.
 Our exams are designed to assess students’ level of knowledge and clinical decision-making.

-Aquifer offers validated, online summative exams to accompany several of our courses at no additional charge for the 2018-19 subscription year.
+Aquifer offers validated, online summative exams to accompany several of our courses at no additional charge through June 2020.

 Aquifer exams link directly to Aquifer course learning objectives and case content and help to meet your unique curricular needs.
 Because Aquifer’s courses are comprehensively derived from national curricula, integrating Aquifer summative exams ensures that your students are tested on the most important clinical presentations they should experience during their clinical coursework—regardless of the number of virtual patients you require.

 Written by Experts: All of our assessment questions are written and peer-reviewed by teams of medical educators who have been trained to write questions in collaboration with leading assessment specialists.
 These select teams continue to critically evaluate and refine questions based on content updates and performance statistics.

 Fully Validated: The questions have met rigorous statistical criteria at schools nationwide with a diversity of learners and curriculum.